 - Try to participate in some physical activity each day.
 You do not have to go to the gym for an hour or run a marathon.
-Even taking a walk after dinner for 15 minutes can do wonders for your mind and body.
+I've found that even taking a walk after dinner for 15 minutes can do wonders for my mind and body.

 - Try to follow a healthy diet.
 Your body will function better at handling stress if you minimize junk foods or alcohol.
-Eat a well-balanced meal with snacks each day and make sure you drink enough water.
+I try to eat a well-balanced meal with snacks each day, and make sure I drink enough water.

 Even if you have visited your family physician who cannot explain your physical ailments, there are ways you can get help.
 With the proper tools and methods, victims of verbal abuse can live a healthier life without dealing with physical or emotional side effects.
 Talk to a professional in your area or through a toll-free line from our resources page, and start taking care of your physical health by helping your emotional wellbeing.